-What U.S. Rep. Mark Pocan saw in Texas
+What Mark Pocan saw in Texas

 Pocan also has no time for semantic bandying about the type of enclosure in which the children are being kept.
 As coverage of the detention centers unfolded this week, government agencies and conservative pundits have objected to news reports describing the holding cells as cages, saying it implies that the children are being treated like animals.
 But Pocan says the word is accurate.
 “It’s the same material and construction as the dog run behind my house, only the walls are taller,” he says.
 “That’s a cage, that’s what that is.”

 At the immigrant detention centers where the parents are being held, Pocan spoke with mothers desperate to reunite with their children, including one mother who was told that her children would soon be put up for adoption.
-Children aged 4 and younger are allowed to stay with parents, but 5 year olds are deemed old enough to be held in the communal cages with up to 50 people.
+Children age 4 and younger are allowed to stay with parents, but 5-year-olds are deemed old enough to be held in the communal cages with up to 50 people.
 “It’s an abhorrent policy,” Pocan says.
-“If a 5 year old is lost in a mall, it’s a crisis.
+“If a 5-year-old is lost in a mall, it’s a crisis.
 And here they’re supposedly old enough to be on their own?”

-On Monday, U.S. Department Homeland Security Secretary Kirstjen Nielsen briefed the White House press corps on the Trump administration’s new “zero tolerance” policy that has resulted in the separation of 2,342 children from 2,206 parents at the US-Mexico border between May 5 and June 9.
-Or rather, she denied that such a policy exists, contradicting previous statements from White House Chief of Staff John Kelly, U.S. Attorney General Jeff Sessions and President Trump’s senior policy advisor Stephen Miller.
+On Monday, Homeland Security Secretary Kirstjen Nielsen briefed the White House press corps on the Trump administration’s new “zero tolerance” policy that has resulted in the separation of 2,342 children from 2,206 parents at the U.S.-Mexico border between May 5 and June 9.
+Or rather, she denied that such a policy exists, contradicting previous statements from White House Chief of Staff John Kelly, Attorney General Jeff Sessions and President Trump’s senior policy advisor Stephen Miller.

 So far, the only images released by the government have shown detained boys, and during the briefing reporters asked about the location of detained girls, young toddlers and infants.
-Nielsen said she didn’t know, referring questions to the department of Health and Human Services.
+Nielsen said she didn’t know, referring questions to the Department of Health and Human Services.
 The lack of information sparked a social media hashtag #WhereAreTheGirls.

 Pocan also asked detention center staff about the location of the girls and infants and was told that they were being held in separate facilities.
 “They wouldn’t tell where they are,” he says.
 The HHS staffer accompanying the group of lawmakers suggested looking into Texas public records for the answer.
 “I was like, ‘Why can’t you just tell me?’”
 Pocan says.
 He later spoke with two mothers who were told their children had been taken to a facility in Florida, and another whose 9-year-old daughter was being held in New York.
 The White House has no plan in place for reuniting children with their parents, no protocols for keeping track of family members who are detained concurrently and separately, and there is a possibility that some families will remain permanently separated.